steele232/zoumacro/README.md

+# zoumacro - interactive Go interpreter with Mandarin Chinese Go keywords available using github.com/steele232/zouyu.

+## Description of Additions since Forking github.com/cosmos72/gomacro on 2/3/19

+- Added the use of Mandarin Chinese Go keywords using ZouYu, maintained by myself as well.
+This may only apply to the Fast interpreter, which is the one used by default.
+- Added a couple small changes to the README ("gomacro>" -> "走语>"), but the README is otherwise entirely the same.
+- Left everything else alone, including Licenses and Copyrights, because...
+I'm not a lawyer so I'm not sure what to do with those yet.

 ## gomacro - interactive Go interpreter and debugger with generics and macros

 gomacro is an almost complete Go interpreter, implemented in pure Go.
 It offers both